 Tiemoue Bakayoko – Holding Midfield, Chance: Medium

 With Chelsea void of any players capable of playing as a holding midfielder bar N’Golo Kante, Bakayoko would offer Thomas Tuchel at least some tactical flexibility in the team.
 While Bakayoko lacks technical ability as we’ve seen in a handful of dismal performances in a Blues shirt, he offers tenacity, consistent defending and pressing, physicality and size to a very small and generally weak midfield.
-I’d rather give Baka another shot than Danny Drinkwater, and if the board want to sign Erling Haaland it’s unlikely they’ll have funds remaining to afford a holding midfielder better than what we already have.
+I’d rather give Baka another shot than Danny Drinkwater, and if the board want to sign Erling Haaland it’s unlikely they’ll have sufficient enough funds remaining to afford a holding midfielder better than what we already have.

 Marc Guehi – Central Defence, Chance: High

 While the appointment of Thomas Tuchel has seen the integration of Antonio Rudiger back into the team, we’ve seen Andreas Christensen and Kurt Zouma extremely rarely and Cesar Azpilicueta playing on the right side of the back three.
-Not to mention, Rudiger is mistake-prone and that will leave either side of the back three honestly up for grabs while Thiago Silva will continue to hold down the middle for the time being.
+Not to mention, Rudiger is mistake-prone and that will leave either side of the back three up for grabs while Thiago Silva will continue to hold down the middle for the time being.
 Guehi meanwhile has been nothing short of spectacular for Swansea City and will surely be eager for the opportunity to nail down a place at Chelsea.
-Look out for him during the pre season.
+Look out for him during the pre-season.

 Ethan Ampadu – Defence and Midfield, Chance: Medium